May 14, 2026

 Personalization is key.
 Begin your thank-you letter with a personalized salutation, addressing the interviewer by name if possible.

-Mention specific details from the interview, such as questions you asked and answered, a piece of advice received, or a project the company is currently working on.
+Mention specific details from the interview, such as questions you asked your interviewer or questions you were asked that stuck with you, a piece of advice received, or a project the company is currently working on.
 This shows that you were actively engaged during the interview and that you're genuinely interested in the role or program.

 3. Show Genuine Thanks